samizoubi/SYSC-4005/README.md

 CONTRIBUTERS:

-SAM AL-ZOUBI, SARA SHIKHASSAN, PETER
+SAM AL-ZOUBI, SARA SHIKHASSAN, PETER TANYOUS

+Please read the Project Report for all details on the Project Description